this posting was originally written at http://kwiksher.com/blog/2013/10/09/marketing-basics/ in 2013

 Yesterday I was talking with my good friend Leonardo Amora.
 His first app Monsters vs Robots (product) has great quality (from story to illustration to professional audio), is available in several stores (places) and started to receive prices and requests for review from several sites (promotion), even being launched just 2 weeks ago.

-His strategy was to set the initial price to $1.99 (due the common sense that says people prefer to pay less).
+His strategy was to set the initial price to $1.99 (due to the common sense that says people prefer to pay less).
 After a week, he dropped the price to $0.99 (mostly because the sales were not high as expected, and he was still in a learning process about pricing).
 Clearly, at least in my personal opinion, a wrong strategy for a good product.
-While talking to me, we decided to check the App Store (we used the Brazilian one as he has working more at his home country).
+While talking to me, we decided to check the App Store (we used the Brazilian one as he was working more in his home country).
 Check what we found:

 His app is the first one shown in the New section of Apple’s App Store, which is always good but, the most amazing finding was reading the “Populares” (Essentials in the international store).
 With the exception of a few free (“gratis”) ones (mostly backed up by in-app purchase), just one was priced at $0.99.
 All other ones, including the Kwik made Tobi, were priced over $2.99!

 To check my thesis, we compared the sales between the first week of sales (at $1.99) against the current week (at $0.99).
 The results?
 With less promotion, the first week sold more than the current one.
 Again, this is not a game of price!
-People who did not purchase his app at $1.99 probably did not purchased either at $0.99.
-These type of customer is the one who complained about paying $10 on a singer cd ( “it is too expensive and i just liked 1 or 2 songs”) but never paid for the single, at $0.99!
+People who did not purchase his app at $1.99 probably did not purchase either at $0.99.
+These type of customer is the one who complained about paying $10 on a singer cd ( “it is too expensive and I just liked 1 or 2 songs”) but never paid for the single, at $0.99!

-Smart as he is, Leonardo “got the idea” and hopefully you will get it too.
+Smart as he is, Leonardo “got the idea” and hopefully, you will get it too.

-The only way to drive the correct market behavior is show people that creating a good game, storybook or any kind of app requires knowledge, time, resources and money and all these things costs.
-Good content will shut bad content only when a clearly distinction is made (by setting the right price, having the right reviews and so on).
+The only way to drive the correct market behavior is to show people that creating a good game, storybook or any kind of app requires knowledge, time, resources and money and all these things costs.
+Good content will shut bad content only when a clear distinction is made (by setting the right price, having the right reviews and so on).

-To finish, lets make very clear that this post is NOT to tell you to price your apps higher.
+To finish, let’s make very clear that this post is NOT to tell you to price your apps higher.
 Instead, it is about to evaluate all pieces of the puzzle.
 Make sure you have a great product, ready to be purchased, targeting the correct audience and with a compatible price for all the value it offers.
 The beauty of the promotions is to enable you to play with different prices at different stores, seasons of the year and so on.
 Do not miss your goals getting blind only with price point!